lleviraz/urban_segmentation/docs/index.md

   <img src="images/image10.png" width='800px'>
 </p>

-Here is a again the plot presented in the preprocessing section, where we can see the comparison of the BU area ratio of the predicted masks (the blue dots) compared to the the orange diagonal line which represents the BU area ground truth of the test set.
+Here is again the plot presented in the preprocessing section, where we can see the comparison of the BU area ratio of the predicted masks (the blue dots) compared to the orange diagonal line which represents the BU area ground truth of the test set.

 Roughly speaking the distance from the line is the error margin of every image, and we can see the high correlation (we used Spearman) between the predictions and the ground truth: